Leave No Trace Ireland

 Enjoy Ireland’s Outdoors - Leave No Trace

-Leave no Trace Ireland seeks to educate and challenge the Irish public and visitors on how and why to minimise their environmental impacts while enjoying natural and cultural heritage areas.
-The Leave no Trace programme's effectiveness lies in the universality of it's message.
-We take a proven and focused programme to a wide audience, running outreach for environmental awareness and stewardship.
+Leave No Trace Ireland seeks to educate and challenge the Irish public and visitors on how and why to minimise their environmental impacts and maximise their outdoor adventures.

 What are the 7 basic principles of Leave No Trace?